Divsth/Chess-AI/README.md

 1. Download the lichess.org database (https://database.lichess.org/#evals) and fully extract
 2. Download and extract the GitHub files, remove the existing chess_model.pth from the folder.
-3. Navigate to the extracted folder and paste the extracted lichess.org database
+3. Paste the extracted lichess.org database into the extract GitHub folder.
 4. In the same directory, run
     ```
        py process_data.py
        py neural_network_trainer.py
     ```
-5. You can now use the newly trained model to play against
+5. You can now use the newly trained model to play against!
+If you to change the amount of training data used, you can change MAX_INPUT_LINES and TOTAL_OUTPUT_POSITIONS in process_data.py to extract more data and change TRAINING_LINE_LIMIT in neural_network_trainer.py to utilize more data.
+For a strong model, use the full data and train for several hours.

-(Originally Made 02/2024)